MatrixAI/js-tree-order-index/README.md

 If you use an immutable table to represent the BOTree, you don't need to do path copying.
 Because if you just change the node being changed, and make that change to the treetable, the parent "pointers" are still the same, the ids haven't changed at all.
 So they automatically point to the new changed block.

 Tree splits still requires changes up to a parent that has space however.
+Which means replacing the node that is split, and the parent node that is split and so on until you reach a parent which doesn't require splitting.
+All those rows will need to be immutably replaced in the tree table.

 So basically using the tree table was the best strategy!